CCpcalvin/DnD-Dungeon-Master-AI/Doc.md

         - The user prompt for `NonCombatStoryExtendRequest` may be "{player_action}.
 It is successful / unsuccessful."
         - Update the roll result to the history

         - send `NonCombatStoryExtendRequest` based on the result
           - Update the history and state
           - If the event is over, send the `LootOrPunishmentRequest` to get the loot or punishment
             - Update the state
             - then move to new floor -> end!!
           - If it is not, keep looping above until the event is over -> move to new floor

+      - if the action is "use_item",
+        - send out `ClassifyItemToUseRequest` to get the items to use
+        - Update the state

   - if current floor is combat floors:
     - send `CombatFloorIntroRequest` to get the floor description, enemy